erelsgl/limdu/README.md

 	{ classification: 1,
 		explanation: [ 'bias+1.12', 'r+1.08', 'g+0.25', 'b+0.00' ] }

-WARNING: The inner format of the explanations might change without notice.
+WARNING: The internal format of the explanations might change without notice.
 The explanations should be used for presentation purposes only (and not, for example, for extracting the actual numbers).

 ### Other Binary Classifiers